abrasic/redshift-material-builder/README.md

  * When enabled, a Color Correct node will be connected to your color map.

 ### Diffuse Color Space
  * Lets you change the color space that is used for the diffuse map.
-You can select between sRGB, ACEScg or Rec.
-709 (utilizing Rec.
-709 for Redshift [requires OCIO call before Blender startup](https://redshift.maxon.net/topic/37435/).

 ### Normal Input
  * When using normal maps, this creates a bump map supporting the [type of normal map](https://help.maxon.net/r3d/blender/en-us/index.html#html/Bump+Map.html#BumpMap-InputMapType) you are using.